OpenPrinting/ps-printer-app/README.md

 ps-printer-app --help
 ```

+for more options.

-for more options, use the "--debug" info for verbose logging in your
+Use the "--debug" argument for verbose logging in your terminal window.
-terminal window.

-You can also do a "quick-and-dirty" build wothout snapping.
-You need a
+You can also do a "quick-and-dirty" build without snapping and without
+needing to install PAPPL and cups-filters 2.x into your system.
+You
-directory with the latest GIT snapshot of PAPPL and the latest GIT
+need a directory with the latest GIT snapshot of PAPPL and the latest
-snapshot of cups-filters (master branch).
-Both PAPPL and cups-filters
+GIT snapshot of cups-filters (master branch).
+Both PAPPL and
-need to be compiled (./cnfigure; make), installing not needed.
-Also
+cups-filters need to be compiled (./cnfigure; make), installing not
-install the header files of all needed libraries (installing
+needed.
+Also install the header files of all needed libraries
-"libcups2-dev" should do it).
+(installing "libcups2-dev" should do it).

 In the directory with the attached ps-printer-app.c run the command
 line